 Once upon a time, there was a wall that separated the hallway from the living room, but thankfully that was taken down by the owner during a renovation several years back.
 This resulted in making the no bigger than 20 sq. m. space look a bit bigger and a whole lot brighter.

 Furthermore, it allowed Timos to create a dining space for four that he so clearly defined with color blocking (see black wall paint) with a wabi-sabi attitude.
 This defining strong black accent isn’t perfectly aligned and so it smooths the starkness of the black wall paint.
-The DIY lighting over the dining table with a real warm glow makes the dining space all the more cozy and inviting.
+The DIY lighting, with its industrial flair, over the dining table with a real warm glow makes the dining space all the more cozy and inviting.

 Moreover, it was followed up with just the right size black, textured area rug giving this dining space a personality of its own.
 Personally, I think the addition of that art image of a brick wall was such a brilliant idea, for it gives a sense of a peephole through the wall – like an opening where light comes through.